shinyhouse/Trelolo2/README.md

 1. Go into root folder of Trelolo project (you should see `Dockerfile`)
 2. Make copy of `env.example` file: `cp env.example .env`
 3. Edit `.env` and fill there your configuration values
+4. Make copy of `docker-compose.override-local.yml` file:
+   `cp docker-compose.override-local.yml docker-compose.override.yml`
+5. Edit `docker-compose.overide.yml` and fill values for ngrok docker service
-4. Build Docker image: `docker-compose build`
+6. Build Docker image: `docker-compose build`

 Now you have prepared environment for Docker run.
-You should repeat step (4) everytime your `requirements.*` or `Dockerfile` change.
+You should repeat step (6) everytime your `requirements.*` or `Dockerfile` change.

 ## Run